Explore Military Tools for ArcGIS

 - Click the map near Exermont to add your military symbol.

 The symbol is plotted between two black lines that serve as boundary markers for other regiments.
-You'll bookmark this location to navigate to it later.
+You will bookmark this location to navigate to it later.

 - On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and choose New Bookmark.
 Create a bookmark named U.S. 327 Infantry Regiment.